tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 (#snireqdontstickout) may have to be lifted, especially for proposed solutions that could quickly reach large scale deployments.

-Replacing clear text SNI transmission by an encrypted variant will also thwart MITM interferences that are sometimes described as legitimate.
+Replacing clear text SNI transmission by an encrypted variant will break or reduce the efficacy of the operational practices and techniques implemented in middle-boxes as described in (#snileak).
 As explained in (#end-to-end), alternative solutions will have to be developed.